WordPress/meta-environment/README.md

 # WordPress Meta Environment

-WME is a Vagrant configuration that aims to make it easier to contribute to the official WordPress websites by providing a development environment that is already configured with everything you need to get started on a patch.
+WME is a Vagrant configuration that aims to make it easier to contribute to the official WordPress websites by providing a development environment that is already provisioned with everything you need to get started on a patch.
-It contains all of the open source code that runs each supported site, as well as some sample data that mimics the production site.
+It contains all of the open-source code that runs each supported site, as well as some sample data that mimics the production site.

 WME is based on [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV), and you can find